prashantacharya/BigOmega/contents/tech-conference/tech-conference.md

 keywords: "tech conference, conference, presentation, MLH, Azure"
 ---

 On October 19th 2019, I was supposed to give a presentation or a conference talk on **Building and Deploying Node.JS apps with Azure** but things took a turn and I had to slightly modify the scope of my session and do something little different or less than what I was supposed to do.
-There were few reasons and I will come to that.
+The reason why I had to do was lack of internet connectivity, the time frame of the session and whether students/participants would grasp all the information we provide or not because it was already too much till that point.

 ![Presentation](images/presentation.JPG)

-Yeah that's me in the picture 👆

 ## About the Conference